tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

      Row#3 | Row#3,Column#1  | Row#3,Column#2 | Row#3,Column#3 |
            +-----------------+----------------+----------------+

-but the labels are misleading -- we usually don't identify rows and columns by their ordinal positions, we prefer to pick out specific items by their contents.
+but the labels are misleading -- one usually doesn't identify rows and columns by their ordinal positions, one prefers to pick out specific items by their contents.
 In that spirit, this is a table:

 .. code-block:: none